 Initial Release: 2010

 Sleeping Beauty is a 1959 American animated musical fantasy film produced by Walt Disney based on The Sleeping Beauty by Charles Perrault and Little Briar Rose by The Brothers Grimm.
 The 16th film in the Walt Disney Animated Classics series, it was released to theaters on January 29, 1959, by Buena Vista Distribution.
-This was the last Disney adaptation of a fairy tale for some years because of its initial mixed critical reception; the studio did not return to the genre until 30 years later, after Walt Disney died, with the release of The Little Mermaid.
-However, the film is now hailed as one of the greatest animated films of all time.
-The film was directed by Les Clark, Eric Larson, and ...more on Wikipedia
+This was the last Disney adaptation of a fairy tale for some years because of its initial mixed critical reception; the studio did not return to the genre until 30 years later, after Walt Disney passed, with the release of The Little Mermaid. ...more on Wikipedia

 Actors: Marvin Miller, Mary Costa, Verna Felton, Taylor Holmes, Eleanor Audley, + more